Calls to TrueConf Server via SIP/H.323

 001949195144@video.company.com

-001949195144@video.company.com:1730 (the port is explicitly specified as it differs from the default 1720)
+001949195144@video.company.com:1730 (the port is explicitly specified because it differs from the default 1720)

-Please note that when calling from TrueConf Videobar and TrueConf Server, the format should be the same as for client applications, specifically #sip:00<Conference_ID>@<server>.
+Please note that when calling from TrueConf Videobar and TrueConf Server, you need to use the same format as for client applications, specifically #sip:00<Conference_ID>@<server>.

 To join a PIN-protected conference from an SIP endpoint, it is necessary to add PIN, separated by a comma after the conference ID in the call string: